siegfriedgreg/Totem/README.md

 The *.totem files have the vertex's listed from small to large.

 graph data needs to be converted to the *.totem format.

-       USE: 'convert_el2totem.cpp' file to convert '*.el' format into '*.totem' format. to compile:    g++ -Wall -g -std=c++11 convert_el2totem.cpp -o convert
+       to compile:    g++ -Wall -g -std=c++11 convert_el2totem.cpp -o convert
        USE: ./convert <edge list file> <totem file> -d | -u (for directed or undirected)